ljr-ifsp/simos/README.md

 The code was forked in Sep 7, 2013 by

 	Lourenco Alves
-	Federal Institute of Technology at São Paulo Araraquara, SP - Brazil
+	Federal Institute of Technology of São Paulo Araraquara, SP - Brazil
 	(ljr[dot]ifsp gmail)
 	http://ljr.sdf.org